isomerpages/isomerpages-govtech/media/technews/_posts/2023-10-16-5-ways-ai-can-support-your-daily-work.md

 ![Virtual Doctor](/images/technews/ai-support-at-work.jpeg)

-Generative AI has taken the world by storm in the past year: Nowadays, getting a 1,000 word essay on the history of different types of pasta or a picture of a cat dressed as a samurai is as easy as typing a prompt into ChatGPT or DALL-E.
+Generative AI tools have taken the world by storm in the past year: Nowadays, getting a 1,000-word essay on the history of different types of pasta or a picture of a cat dressed as a samurai is as easy as typing a prompt into ChatGPT or DALL-E.

-While the debate rages on about whether AI will lead to mass unemployment, another phenomenon may take root much earlier: a person who can effectively use AI in his or her daily work will easily outperform someone who can’t.
+While the debate rages on about whether AI will lead to mass unemployment, another phenomenon may take root much earlier: a person who can effectively use AI tools in his or her daily work will easily outperform someone who can’t.

-So while it may be fun to use AI to generate pictures of cats dressed as samurais or an essay on the history of different types of pasta, why not learn how to use tools like ChatGPT or DALL-E to automate some tasks that – without generative AI – would have taken hours or at least some special skills to do?
+So while it may be fun to use AI tools to generate pictures of cats dressed as samurais or an essay on the history of different types of pasta, why not learn how to use tools like ChatGPT or DALL-E to automate some tasks that – without generative AI – would have taken hours or at least some special skills to do?

-## Create slides for your meeting
+## Create slides with AI tools like Gamma
 Few companies have gone the way of Amazon to [ban PowerPoint](https://www.forbes.com/sites/quora/2018/08/22/jeff-bezos-banned-powerpoint-presentations-at-amazon-meetings-heres-what-replaced-them/?sh=75a3fe063b5f), so slides are still very much a reality of work meetings.

-If you dread creating slide decks for town halls, weekly syncs, client pitches, and all other forms of presentations, tools like [Gamma](https://gamma.app) can come to your rescue.
+If you dread creating slide decks for town halls, weekly syncs, client pitches, and all other forms of presentations, AI tools like [Gamma](https://gamma.app) can come to your rescue.

 With a free account, you can generate a presentation that includes a coherent colour scheme, images, and charts.
 All you need to do is enter a prompt such as: